mattdw/mattdw.github.com/_posts/2012-5-2-rapid-coffee-postmortem.md

-Restarting the watcher process is trivial enough, but *remembering* to restart it usually only happens after an ever-increasing series of changes to my .coffee sources which fail to have any effect at all.
+Restarting the watcher process is trivial enough, but *remembering* to restart it usually only happens after an ever-increasing series of changes to my `.coffee` sources which fail to have any effect at all.
 It's a pretty frustrating bug.

 Another unexpected problem cropped up when a second developer joined the project partway through, and installed the available version of CoffeeScript — a later one than I'd been using, with a different output format.
-Do to our deployment requirements, the generated Javascript is checked into the repository, which made for incredibly noisy diffs, the whole generated JS folder completely changing with each developer's builds, until I finally upgraded my own copy to match output styles.
+Due to our deployment requiring the generated Javascript to be checked into the repository, this made for incredibly noisy diffs.
+The whole generated JS folder would complete change with each developer's builds, until I finally upgraded my `coffee` install to match output styles.

 >     -  if ((_ref = this.actions) != null) {
 >     -    _ref;